tine-groupware/broadcasthub/README.md

 * Start the local test client that simulates the Tine 2.0 Client in the browser: `node dev/client.js`
 * In order to simulate the Tine 2.0 Server publishing into the Redis channel the Tine 2.0 Broadcasthub listens to, run the trigger file: `node dev/trigger.js`.
 * Each time the trigger is run, the Tine 2.0 Broadcasthub receives a message from the Redis channel it is listening to and broadcasts the message to the connected test client.
 Check the logs of the running Tine 2.0 Broadcasthub as well as of the test client and trigger.

+The Tine 2.0 Broadcasthub can also be started by using `nodemon` which watches for file changes and reloads the node application automatically. `nodemon` can be used like `node`:

+    node_modules/.bin/nodemon app.js

+Type `rs` in the `nodemon` output to force a reload.
+Or just change/save or `touch` a file.

 ### Setup local Tine 2.0 development instance ###